Friday, January 24, 2014

 The implementation of fuel Ethanol Project is planned along with 20 MW Bio-mass based power is to ensure the project completion with the schedule, planning only for sixteen (16) months.
 A good planning, scheduling and monitoring program is imperative to complete the project on time and without cost over runs.

-The project zero date starts once MML gives the “Go Ahead” approval after the Financial Institution has indicated its willingness to fund the project.
+The project zero date starts once Industry gives the “Go Ahead” approval after the Financial Institution has indicated its willingness to fund the project.

 Since the project execution call for closer co-ordination among the contractors and proper contract co-ordination and monitoring procedures shall be formulated.
 Detailed bar charts or net works shall be made to plan and monitor the project progress.
 Contract drawings and documents requiring approval from statutory authorities like Factory Inspector, Chief Electrical Inspector, Pollution Control Board, etc. shall be clearly identified and scheduled so that the procedural formalities do not affect the project progress.